Understanding Referring Domains and Their Impact on SEO

 A referring domain is an external website that links to your website.
 This can include a variety of sources, such as corporate blogs, news sites, educational and governmental websites, social media platforms, forums, online directories, and other websites in your industry or niche.
 It’s important to keep in mind that not all referring domains are created equal.
 Links coming from authoritative and relevant websites hold more value than links from low-quality websites.

-Referring domains are an important SEO metric because they signal to search engines that your content is valuable and relevant.
-The greater the number of high-quality referring domains that link to your site, the more likely it is that search engines will view your site as authoritative and relevant in your niche or industry.
+A referring domain is an important SEO metric because it signals to search engines that your content is valuable and relevant.
+The greater the number of high-quality referring sites linking to your site, the more likely it is that search engines will view your site as authoritative and relevant in your niche or industry.
 For this reason, you’ll want to focus on building a diverse, high-quality backlink profile.
 This will help to improve your website’s search engine rankings and attract more traffic to your site.

 CHECK ANY SITE'S REFERRING DOMAINS